jigypeper/todo/README.md

 ## Installation
 Clone the repository to your working directory.
 Open a terminal/cmd and build the source code with cargo:
 `cargo build --release`
-Add the release folder in target to your path.
+Add the release folder (in the target folder) to your path.
 The program will now run from any shell.

 ## How to use
 For information on the various parameters and flags run the following: